 - The Preaching of God’s Word: This is the most important part of our worship service.
 Our pastor preaches and explains the Word of God to us.

 - Closing Song: We finish the service by standing and singing a song in response to what we have heard from the Word.

-In addition to the above, we celebrate the memorial of the Lord’s Supper together on the first Sunday of each month and then, following the service, we eat lunch together in what we call Family Fellowship.
-While the Lord’s Supper is only for believers, we would definitely love for you as our guest to join us in our meal afterwards so that we can get to know you better!
+In addition to the above, we celebrate the memorial of the Lord’s Supper together on the first Sunday of each month.
+Then, following the service, we eat lunch together in what we call Church Fellowship.
+While the Lord’s Supper is only for believers, we would definitely love for you as our guest to join us in our meal afterward so that we can get to know you better!

 What should I wear?

 Wear whatever you like!
 We only ask that your clothes be modest and that you keep in mind that you’re coming to worship God together with His people.
 We have some members who come in suits and ties and others who come in jeans and T-shirts.
 Both are welcome!